 Welcome to the second edition of the Center for Applied Christian Ethics E-Journal.
 The response to our journal last month was quite positive and we are glad that we are meeting a need for tough thinking on the ethical issues of our day.
 In this number you will find information about important events on campus.
-In November we are sponsoring the “Reading the Sermon on the Mount” conference in conjunction with the Biblical and Theological Studies Department and the new “Lectureship in Christian Moral Formation” with Ruth Padilla DeBorst as the inaugural speaker.
+In November we are sponsoring the “Reading the Sermon on the Mount” conference in conjunction with the School of Biblical and Theological Studies and the new “Lectureship in Christian Moral Formation” with Ruth Padilla DeBorst as the inaugural speaker.
 Information regarding our Annual Wheaton College Science Symposium on stem cell research can also be found in this issue.
 In our feature CACE Ethical Issues, we are pleased to highlight the book The Spirit in Public Theology recently published by Wheaton professor Vincent Bacote.
 It weaves together public theology and the role of the Holy Spirit.
 Next month we will be highlighting our Speakers Bureau with information on how you can schedule a Wheaton College professor to address an ethical issue at one of your events.
 Enjoy!

 Director of CACE